OpenFunction/OpenFunction/docs/concepts/OpenFunction-events-framework.md

 >
 > 1. Create a Trigger CR called "my-trigger"
 > 2. Retrieve and reorganize the configuration of the EventBus (used to pass in the Deployments in step 5), including:
 >    1. The EventBus name ("default" in this sample)
 >    2. The name of the Dapr Component associated with the EventBus ("eventbus-trigger-my-trigger" in this sample)
-> 3. Create a Dapr Component called "eventbus-trigger-my-trigger" for associating the event bus
+> 3. Create a Dapr Component called "eventbus-trigger-my-trigger " for associating the event bus
-> 4. Create a Dapr Component called "trigger-sink-my-trigger-default-function-sample-serving-ksvc" for associating the target function
+> 4. Create a Dapr Component called "trigger-sink-my-trigger-default-function-sample-serving-qrdx8-ksvc-fwml8" for associating the target Knative function
-> 5. Create a Deployments called "trigger-my-trigger" to handle trigger tasks
+> 5. Create a Deployments called "trigger-my-trigger" for processing trigger tasks

 ```shell
 ~# kubectl get triggers.events.openfunction.io